 How DN might have hitched a ride

 If Nyad were to connect herself to the boat, the mechanism would need to be out of the way, almost invisible, but easily retractable.
-I would guess that strong, clear fishing line would be implicated.
+I would guess that strong, clear fishing line would work.

-Here are three photos from Key West photographer Andy Newman (via CBS for the first two and Newman’s Facebook page for the third).
-In the first two, look for the white cord that hangs from the bottom right of the Secret banner, crosses the blue and white cable, then curves back in a V-shape to the boom.
+Here are three photos from Key West photographer Andy Newman.
+In the first two, look for the white cord that hangs from the bottom right of the Secret banner.
+That cord crosses the blue and white cable, then curves back in a V-shape to the boom.
 In the third photo, look in the upper right corner for the bottom of the V. I’ll explain more below.

 If you zoom in and follow where the bottom of the V points, you can see a faint, broken white line in the water.
 That line would intersect with the streamer at about a 30-degree angle.